SkyeWrenbrook/password-manager-cpp/README.md

 - Understanding the importance of secure password storage
 - Recognizing the need for hashing/encryption and file persistence

+## Security Notice

+This project is for educational purposes only.

+Passwords are stored in plaintext and are not encrypted or hashed.
+This makes the application insecure and not suitable for real-world use.

+This project was built to explore basic programming concepts and to highlight the importance of proper credential storage and security practices.

 ## Build and Run
 Compile with a C++ compiler such as g++: